Connect With Us

-- Two of The University of Toledo's Distinguished University Professors reside in the College of Pharmacy and Pharmaceutical Sciences: Dr. Marcia McInerney, chair of the Department of Medicinal and Biological Chemistry, and Dr. Paul Erhardt, professor of medicinal chemistry and director of the Center for Drug Design and Development.
+- Two of The University of Toledo's Distinguished University Professors reside in the College of Pharmacy and Pharmaceutical Sciences: Dr. Marcia McInerney, associate dean for Research and Graduate Programs, and Dr. Paul Erhardt, professor of medicinal chemistry and director of the Center for Drug Design and Development.

 - Having grown from a total enrollment of approximately 850 in 2000, the College of Pharmacy and Pharmaceutical Sciences has maintained a total health science degree enrollment of more than 1,400 students since 2007.

 - The University of Toledo College of Pharmacy and Pharmaceutical Sciences is the only Ohio school of pharmacy that has established pharmacy partnerships to provide place-bound students with direct access to careers in pharmacy or the pharmaceutical sciences.
 The college currently has an active partnership with Owens Community College in Ohio.